core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the topic configuration is overwritten and server returns a 2.04 (Changed) response and the current full resource representation.
 The broker may chose not to overwrite parameters that are not explicitly modified in the request.

 Note that updating the "topic-data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
-Updating the "topic-data" may happen also after it being deleted, as described on {delete-topic-data}, this will in turn create a new "topic-data" path for that topic configuration.
+Updating the "topic-data" may happen also after it being deleted, as described on {{delete-topic-data}}, this will in turn create a new "topic-data" path for that topic configuration.

 Similarly, decreasing max-subscribers will also cause that some subscribers get unsubscribed.
 Unsubscribed endpoints SHOULD receive a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.